arnabs542/oj/leetcode/tips/cpp.md

 Smart pointers are RAII classes implemented with REFERENCE COUNTING.
 Most of crash bugs are caused by referencing a destructed object.
 1. Parent-child relation: avoid CIRCULAR REFERENCES of shared_ptr!
-2. Pass shared_ptr instead of raw pointers
+2. Pass smart pointers instead of raw pointers
-3. For asynchronous/multi-threaded programs, pass shared_ptr consistently.
+3. For asynchronous/multi-threaded programs, pass smart pointers consistently.

 # Architecture